 Your rucksack should always be waterproof not just “water-resistant” because it’s not the same.
 Another option is to have in hand a cycling rain cover but the rain always finds its way and will wet your rucksack anyway.
 So to be on the safe side, buy high-quality waterproof rucksack.
 Also, you can carry inside your dry clothes and it’s crucial to have them really dry when you arrive at your destination.

 When it’s raining and the road is wet you have to adjust your speed.
 This is rule number one!
 Bike commuting in the rain could be really really dangerous.
 Rain makes concrete and asphalts super slippery and fallen leaves make it even worse.
 The result is that you can’t corner so easily, accelerating is limited and worst of all you are not able to stop so quickly.

 That’s why you should ride slower than normal and always start stopping earlier.
 If you plan to make a corner, adjust your speed and slowly take the turn.
 It takes some practice but with a few rainy bike rides, you will be experienced enough to know what to do.

 Always make eye contact with the drivers if possible and you will learn with the time if they see you or not.
-Another great advice is to stay on a distance to the cars/bikes in front of you because they are throwing water and mud.
+Another great advice is to stay at a distance to the cars/bikes in front of you because they are throwing water and mud.
 Also, you will need more stopping distance as well.